SystemFw/Unison-Forall-2024/klogs.md

 - &shy;<!-- .element: class="fragment" -->Locations are typed with the effects they support.
 - &shy;<!-- .element: class="fragment" -->Unison Cloud comes with a rich set of effects.
-- &shy;<!-- .element: class="fragment" -->We can safely sends programs to another node.
+- &shy;<!-- .element: class="fragment" -->We can sends programs to another node safely.

 Notes:
 Ok, one more detail about Locations, they are typed with the set of